-Behaviour Description Catch in tissue and discard When coughing or sneezing, use a disposable tissue to catch all droplets, then dispose of the tissue as soon as possible in a suitable recepticle.
-Wash hands with soap or sanitiser Thoroughly wash hands, including all surfaces and under nails, using soap or a suitable hand sanitiser (e.g. >60% alcohol-based), whenever hands have touched an object or surface that may have been contaminated, or having coughed or sneezed into a tissue they have been holding.
-Disinfect surface and objects Use a suitable cleaning agent to clean and disinfect all surfaces that may have been contaminated by contact with other objects, hands or exhaled droplets, and repeat this whenever new contaimination may have occurred.
-Keep 2m apart Maintain a minimum distance of 2m from another person whose infection status is unknown or who is infected.
-Do not touch the T-Zone Do not touch the eyes, nose or mouth except after washing or disinfecting one's hands and before touching any surface, object or person whose contamination status is unknown or that is contaminated.
+Behaviour Description 1.
+Catch in tissue and discard Never cough or sneeze into the air or hands.
+When coughing or sneezing, use a disposable tissue to catch all droplets, then dispose of the tissue as soon as possible in a suitable recepticle.
+Wash hands afterwards.
+2. Where face masks as appropriate In high risk settings, wear close-fitting masks, do not keep adjusting, and dispose of or disinfect appropriately.
+Wash hands after touching the mask.
+3. Maintain physical distance Maintain a safe distance (currently thought to be >2m) from another person whose infection status is unknown or who is infected.
+4. Wash hands with soap or sanitiser Thoroughly wash hands, including all surfaces and under nails, using soap or a suitable hand sanitiser (e.g. >60% alcohol-based), whenever hands have touched an object or surface that may have been contaminated, or having coughed or sneezed into a tissue one has been holding.
+5. Disinfect surface and objects Use a suitable cleaning agent to disinfect all surfaces that may have been contaminated by contact with other objects, hands or exhaled droplets, and repeat this whenever new contamination may have occurred.
+6. Do not touch the T- Zone Do not touch the eyes, nose or mouth except after washing or disinfecting one's hands and before touching any surface, object or person whose contamination status is unknown or that is contaminated.

-Table 1: Personal protective behaviours required to block transmission of the SARS-CoV-2 virus in the community
+Table 1: Personal protective behaviours relating to SARS-CoV-2

-Wearing face masks is not included in the list because, while appropriate face masks are an essential component of personal protective equipment in healthcare settings, current evidence does not indicate that it would confer a benefit in general community settings [2].
+Wearing face masks in community settings is currently a matter of discussion because if used inappropriately there is a risk they may increase virus transmission by acting as fomites[2].
 This may change as new information becomes available.
 It may be noted that there are two behaviours in particular that could block the final pathway: keeping physical distance and not touching one's T-Zone (eyes nose and mouth).
 The physical distancing is important but would not be enough on its own.
 Not touching the T-Zone is crucial because the virus appears to be able to live on surface for up to several days in some cases and surfaces can easily become re-contaminated after being washed, as can hands [3]